Trumps sue to quash Deutsche Bank, Capital One subpoenas

 The House Intelligence and Financial Services committees have issued subpoenas to several banks as part of their investigations of alleged foreign influence on U.S. elections.

-Deutsche Bank has continued to lend Trump money when other banks have refused.
-Trump wrote a $35,000 check to his former personal attorney Michael Cohen from his Capital One personal checking account.
+Deutsche Bank AG has continued to lend Trump money when other banks have refused.
+Trump wrote a $35,000 check to his former personal attorney Michael Cohen from his personal checking account with Capital One Financial Corp.
 Cohen submitted a copy of one of the checks to Congress ahead of his testimony.

 Trump and his extensive connections to Deutsche BankMarch 19, 201907:41